 The following sub-sections will describe the server board features that are directly supported by the processor IIO module.
-These include the Riser Card Slots, Network Interface, and connectors for the optional I/O modules.
-Features and functions of the Intel C600 Series Chipset will be described in its own dedicated section.
+These include the Riser Card Slots, Network Interface, and connectors for the optional I/O modules and SAS ROC Module.
+Features and functions of the Intel[®] C600 Series chipset will be described in its own dedicated section.

-3.2.3.1 Riser Card Support
+3.2.5.1 Riser Card Support

-The server board supports two 3-slot riser cards identified by IO Riser 1 (Right) and IO Riser 2 (Left).
-The two 3- slot PCle Risers support up to x48 lanes of PCle Gen3 through a custom interconnect (3 connector blocks at 120 pins per connector (360pins total).
-The PCle signals for each riser card slot are supported each by two installed processors.
-A total of 48 PCle Gen3 signals are routed to Riser.
-For Riser 1 (Right) there are 16 lanes from CPU 1 and 32 lanes from CPU 4.
-For Riser 2 (Left), there are 16 lanes from CPU 2 and 32 lanes from CPU 3.
+The server board provides two riser card slots identified by Riser Slot 1 and Riser Slot 2.
+The PCIe bus lanes for each riser card slot are supported by each of the two installed processors.
+A total of 24 PCIe Gen3 signals are routed to Riser Slot 1; 16 lanes from CPU 1 and 8 lanes from CPU 2.
+A total of 24 PCIe Gen3 signals are routed to Riser Card 2; all 24 lanes are routed from CPU 2.